Movement on the Rise?

 The national government has done no better with international issues.
 Trillions went for misnamed “foreign aid” that subsidized collectivism and autocracy.
 Only the recent growth of international markets and the sustained pain of domestic failure moved many poor countries to reform.
 And even so, the foreign money continues to flow, only in renamed programs for slightly different purposes.

 Moreover, trade liberalization faces determined resistance, and is often blocked by countries that enjoy the greatest benefits of global commerce.
 Indeed, the Left in wealthy, industrialized nations has discovered how to kill trade agreements with kindness, loading them with environmental and labor regulations in the name of the world’s poor, but guaranteed to prevent new jobs from being created for those very same poor.

 Even worse has been foreign policy.
-The ecstasy felt by most people after the collapse of the Berlin Wall—a quarter-century ago—has been forgotten.
+The ecstasy most people felt after the collapse of the Berlin Wall a quarter-century ago has been forgotten.
 The defense budget has turned into a new form of foreign aid for America’s populous and prosperous allies.
-The U.S. has been constantly at war, repeatedly proving that the Pentagon is no better at social engineering than is any other government agency.
-Yet again and again Washington attempts to transcend history, culture, ethnicity, geography, religion, ideology, nationality, and more to fix other societies.
+The United States has been constantly at war, repeatedly proving that the Pentagon is no better at social engineering than is any other government agency.
+Yet, again and again, Washington attempts to transcend history, culture, ethnicity, geography, religion, ideology, nationality, and more to fix other societies.
 It turns out that war is the biggest big government program around.

 Americans across the political spectrum agree that something is wrong, that the status quo is no good.
 But they disagree on the remedy.